erma928/surveillance-people-counter/README.md

-# overhead-camera-people-counter
+# Video Surveillance People Counter

-## Why do it exists?
+## Introduction

-It was created out of the need to explore OpenCV library in order to count people passsing through a door.
-The algorithm is based on the thoughts written in this article http://www.femb.com.mx/people-counter.
+The program detects people passing through specific line position in video surveillance.

-## How to build it?
+It makes uses of mog background modeling and subtraction process for contour detection per each frame.

-### 1. Install dependencies
+It also utilizes a simple modeling of motion trace to decide people movement.
+The counts of entrance/exit are shown in console as well as image window by providing the `-w` switch when running the program.

-Run the script which corresponding to your OS:
+## Program Build

-* ./scripts/prebuild-linux.sh
+### 1. Dependencies
-* ./scripts/prebuild-macos.sh
+* `cmake`
-* ./scripts/prebuild-windows.cmd
+* `opencv >= 3.2.0`

 ### 2. Build

-From `overhead-camera-people-counter` root folder:
+From `surveillance-people-counter` root folder:
 ```
 mkdir build
 cd build